 Initiation: February 6, 2018

-J Capital Research ("J Cap") is an investment advisor to private funds.
+J Capital Research ("J Cap") is a stock-research company.
 J Cap has analyzed the U.S.-listed company Remark Holdings (“MARK”) and is hereby publishing the outcome and the conclusions of our analysis, based on publicly available information.
 Some of our clients may be short shares of MARK, and, for this reason, there might be a conflict of interest.

 Update: April 4, 2018